kaizen63/gelftest/README.md

 # gelftest
-Utility to test connections to graylog using the GELF protocol
+Utility to test connections to graylog using the GELF TCP protocol

 # usage:
 ```